Pamela Farer-Singleton, Ph.D.

 Douglas Muccio, Ph.D.

-Dr. Muccio joined University Psychological Services in 2008 as a counseling psychologist and sport psychologist.
+Dr. Muccio joined Counseling and Psychological Services in 2008 as a counseling psychologist and sport psychologist.
 He received his master's degree in sport psychology from Kent State University and his Ph.D. in counseling psychology from the University of Tennessee.

 Dr. Pamela J. Wind joined the staff in 2014, and is an experienced counseling psychologist.
 She works with a wide variety of individuals, families, and couples, including those who identify as members of the LGBTQI community.
 Dr. Wind frequently works with issues of adjustment, depression, anxiety, relationship concerns, and abuse recovery.
 She earned her bachelor’s degree at the University of Akron and her master’s and doctorate at Texas Tech University.
 Her internship was completed at TTU’s Counseling Center, and she has many years’ experience in private practice.